derbyjs/derby/index.md

 ## Stylesheets

-Derby automatically compiles and includes styles for each page using [Stylus](http://learnboost.github.com/stylus/).
+Derby uses **[Stylus](http://learnboost.github.com/stylus/)** to automatically compile and includes styles for each page.
 Like [Sass](http://sass-lang.com/) and [LESS](http://lesscss.org/), Stylus extends CSS with variables, mixins, functions, and other awesome features.
 It supports CSS style syntax interchangeably with a minimal whitespace based syntax.

-Derby also includes [Nib](http://visionmedia.github.com/nib/), which adds a number of convenient CSS3 mixins to Stylus.
+Derby also includes **[Nib](http://visionmedia.github.com/nib/)**, which adds a number of convenient CSS3 mixins to Stylus.
 Nib takes care of adding vendor prefixes, makes CSS gradients *much* easier, and has bunch of other useful features.

 Stylus requires that files end in a `.styl` extension.
 It supports [importing other files](http://learnboost.github.com/stylus/docs/import.html), including support for `index.styl` files.
 Since Node.js, Derby templates, and Stylus all support similar file importing conventions, it is easy to use the same directory structure for analogous files in the `lib`/`src`, `views`, and `styles` directories.